![]() |

 ||

-The TI ViewScreen 85 was introduced in 1994 and connects to the second generation TI-85 VSC (ViewScreen Calculator) and the TI-86 VSC.
+The TI ViewScreen 85 was introduced in 1994 and connects to the second generation TI-85 VSC (ViewScreen Calculator).
 It was delivered either as the ViewScreen panel package with the power supply and a carrying case or as part of the ViewScreen system including the Graphing calculator.
-The first generation of the TI-85 VSC was permanently connectred to a much smaller ViewScreen panel.
+The first generation of the TI-85 VSC was permanently connected to a much smaller ViewScreen panel.

-In 2008 three different ViewScreen panels were available:
+In 2008 four different ViewScreen panels were available for TI's Graphing calculators:

 VSC,